-The uterus is one of the first organs that manifests the effects of hormonal imbalance in your body in the form of uterine fibroids or enlarged uterus.
-Uterine fibroids are the non-cancerous lumps of mass in your uterus that reside within it, and sometimes also on its outer surface.
+The uterus is one of the first organs that manifests the effects of hormonal imbalance in your body in the form of uterine fibroids or an enlarged uterus.
+Uterine fibroids are the non-cancerous tumors that develop in the uterus.

-Although no direct link has been conclusively established between female sex hormones (estrogen and progesterone) and fibroids, there is a strong thought that these hormones and genetics play a large part in the development of fibroids in the uterus.
-These benign uterine tumors do not develop until your body begins the production of estrogen hormone during the onset of menstruation.
+So far, there is no known link between female sex hormones (estrogen and progesterone) and fibroids.
+But, there is some evidence that proves hormones and genetics play a large part in fibroid growth.
+These benign tumors do not develop until your body begins the production of estrogen.
+This occurs during the onset of menstruation.
 Hormonal imbalance during the reproductive years can trigger the development of fibroids and their growth as well.

-The common hormonal imbalance in your reproductive years is characterized by higher amount of estrogen in comparison to progesterone, a condition commonly known as estrogen dominance.
+The hormonal imbalance in your reproductive years is from higher estrogen levels in comparison to progesterone.
+This is estrogen dominance.
 This condition can result in enlarged uterus that can cause pressure on the bladder and result in discomfort for the patient.
 Estrogen dominance can also result in the development and growth of fibroids in your uterus.

 Negative Effects of Hormone Replacement Therapy and Birth Control Pills

 Fibroids often shrink after menopause when your body stops producing as much estradiol, the hormone responsible for female characteristics and sexual functioning.
 This sex hormone is responsible for many womanly issues including the growth of uterine fibroids and female cancers.
 Progesterone production decreases in women in their 30s and 40s and a woman is unlikely to develop fibroids after menopause.
-However, if you are taking birth control pills for years or are on hormone replacement therapy for long, you may not experience fibroids shrinking after the menopause due to excess amount of stored estrogen in your body.
+However, if you are taking birth control pills or hormone replacement therapy, you may not experience fibroids shrinking after menopause.
+This is due to excess amount of stored estrogen in your body.

 What Research Tells About the Role of Estrogen and Progesterone?

+Hormones and fibroids are more connected than many believe.
 A study by the Endocrine Society found that the women with higher levels of estrogen and testosterone were at increased risk of developing uterine fibroids.
-The point to be noted is that though testosterone is considered a male hormone but women also produce a small amount of it.
-Another study by the Journal of Clinical Endocrinology and Metabolism revealed that women with high levels of these hormones were less likely to develop fibroids again while those with low levels of these hormones were more likely to develop them again.
+Although testosterone is a male hormone, women also produce a small amount of it.
+Another study by the Journal of Clinical Endocrinology and Metabolism shows that women with high levels of these hormones were less likely to develop fibroids again, while those with low levels of these hormones were more likely to develop them again.

 Effect of Changing Hormonal Levels During Menstruation

 Hormonal levels keep changing throughout the menstrual cycle of a woman.
-On the day one of your menstrual cycle, both estrogen and progesterone levels are low, while at the time of ovulation which is around 12 to 14 days, estrogen level is increased, causing the release of egg.
+On the day one of your menstrual cycle, both estrogen and progesterone levels are low.
+At the time of ovulation, which is around 12 to 14 days, estrogen levels increase, causing the release of egg.
 If the egg is not fertilized, estrogen and progesterone levels decrease again and the menses begin on day 28.
 During the perimenopause period, hormonal level fluctuates when ovaries gradually begin to produce less estrogen and less estrogen is produced.
 Perimenopause is the menopause transition period that begins several years before menopause and usually starts in a woman in her 40s.
 During menopause, there is low progesterone level and comparatively high estrogen level.
 These hormonal changes may have effect on the health of the uterus of a woman.